robfinch/Qupls/Q+5 README.md

 Constants are also decoded from constant postfxes following the instruction.
 ISA instructions are translated into micro-ops at this stage.
 Most instructions are a direct 1:1 translation but some instructions require more micro-ops.
 #### Rename Stage
 Target logical registers are assigned names from a name supplier component which can supply up to four names per clock cycle.
 Target name mappings are stored in the RAT.
-Decoded architectural registers are renamed to physical registers and register values are fetched.
+Decoded architectural registers are renamed to physical registers and register values are fetched using the first 16 register read ports.
 The instruction (micro-op) decodes are placed in the reorder buffer / queued.
 #### Dispatch
 Instructions are dispatched to reservation stations by this stage.